rubygems/bundler/ISSUES.md

 ### Something else

+First, figure out exactly what it is that you're trying to do.
+Then, go to the [Bundler documentation website](http://gembundler.com) and see if we have instructions on how to do that.

-After reading the documentation, try these troubleshooting steps:
+If the instructions don't work, or you can't find any instructions, you can try these troubleshooting steps:

     # remove user-specific gems and git repos
     rm -rf ~/.bundle/ ~/.gem/bundler/ ~/.gems/cache/bundler/